smsaifurrahman/AssignMates-client/README.md

 3.Users can evaluate and mark submitted assignments.
 4.Any logged-in user can update assignments.
 5.Users can track their submitted assignments.
-6Creators have exclusive deletion rights; all logged in users can update assignments.
+6.Creators have exclusive deletion rights; all logged in users can update assignments.
+7. Any logged in user see top assignements, which displays which assignments are attempted most by users(New feature)